 MY PERSONAL OPINION

-From my years of experience with labeling and good manufacturing practices for those of us who make soap and cosmetics on a very small scale (relative to the “big guys”), it looks like – should this bill be enacted – the burden of implementation will fall to those who are creating ingredients (not using known safe ingredients and food ingredient like we generally do), the inventors of flavor and fragrances, and the FDA.
+From my years of experience with labeling and good manufacturing practices for those of us who make soap and cosmetics on a very small scale (relative to the “big guys”), it looks like (should this bill be enacted) the burden of implementation will fall to those who are creating ingredients (not using known safe ingredients and food ingredients like we generally do), the inventors of flavors and fragrances, and the FDA.

 My goal is to provide information to those who make handcrafted soap and cosmetics so they can follow the regulations to correctly label their products, and implement good manufacturing practices in their production.
 If or when the laws change, I’ll do everything I can to ease the transition.